Connection lost. Please refresh the page.

 Arterial supply

-The basilar artery, formed by the fusion of the left and right vertebral arteries.
+The basilar artery is formed by the fusion of the left and right vertebral arteries.
 It resides in the basilar groove of the ventral pons.
 This artery often gives rise to a labyrinthine (internal acoustic) artery just superior to the anatomical origin of CN VI (at the pontomedullary junction).
 The artery may also arise from first branch of the basilar artery, the anterior inferior cerebellar artery (AICA).
 The artery enters the inner ear via the internal acoustic meatus, where it divides to give branches to the cochlear and vestibular divisions of the inner ear.
 The stylomastoid artery (branch of either the posterior auricular or occipital branches of the external carotid artery) provides supplementary blood supply to the inner ear.

 Venous drainage